ocombe/ocLazyLoad/README.md

 ```

+##Other functions
+`$ocLazyLoad` provides a few other functions that might help you in a few specific cases:

+- `setModuleConfig(moduleConfig)`: Let you define a module config object

+- `getModuleConfig(moduleName)`: Let you get a module config object

+- `getModules()`: Returns the list of loaded modules

+- `isLoaded(modulesNames)`: Let you check if a module (or a list of modules) has been loaded into Angular or not

 ##Contribute
 If you want to get started and the docs are not enough, see the examples in the 'example' folder !